Accelerated mortgage payments (and the GRS amortization calculator)

 Meanwhile, I was curious: How long would it take to pay off my mortgage using the HELOC I already have?
-Would using the HELOC actually save time over applying payment directly to the mortgage itself?
+Would using the HELOC actually save time over applying the payment directly to the mortgage itself?
 To play with the numbers, I developed a mortgage amortization spreadsheet.
-(This spreadsheet doesn’t account for inflation — that’s beyond my Excel acumen.)
+(This spreadsheet doesn't account for inflation — that's beyond my Excel acumen.)

 Here are the four scenarios I examined:

 - Make no extra payments.
 If I simply continue to make my monthly mortgage payment, it will take me 324 months (27 years) to repay the loan.
 I will pay $231,938.86 in interest.

 - Make an extra payment every month.
 If I were to make extra payments of $1750 every single month, the mortgage would be paid off in 86 months (or just over 7 years).
 I would pay $52,424.73 in interest on the mortgage.